Cowley Manor Wedding Photography

-We always like to ask our clients to tell us about their day.
-We are Cotswolds wedding photographers rather than creative writers so to make our lives easier and to make a more personal story I’ll let Karina tell you about their Cowley Manor Wedding.
+I always like to ask our clients to tell me about their day.
+I am a Cowley Manor wedding photographer rather than a creative writer so to make my life easier and to make a more personal story I’ll let Karina tell you about their Cowley Manor Wedding.
 It’s much more interesting to hear about the day from her perspective than mine.
-Unusually for a blog I’m going to show the Cowley Manor wedding photography first and then put her words in after.
-It’s quite lengthy you see and well worth the time to read but you might not get to the photos if I just paste it here.
+Unusually for a blog, I’m going to show the photography first and then put her words in after.
+It’s quite lengthy you see, and well worth the time to read but you might not get to the photos if I just paste it here.
 So settle in for a long read and see their beautiful Cowley Manor wedding photography.

-“Kevin and Carol were fantastic – a really relaxed laid back approach to photographing us on the day as well as on our engagement shoot.
+“Kevin was fantastic – a really relaxed laid back approach to photographing us on the day as well as on our engagement shoot.
 We loved our photos and were stunned to receive over 900 pictures!
 We wouldn’t hesitate to recommend them to our friends.”

 Don’t forget to read the full wedding story at the end of the photos –

 The Wedding Story

 How did you meet and how long have you been together?